raspberrypilearning/3D-scene/en/step_6.md

 End
 ```

-If you click on the `forever`{:class="block3control"} loop, it will keep repeating whatever is inside.
-As you change the order or the sounds inside, Scratch will play your latest version each time it loops around.
+Click on the `forever`{:class="block3control"} block to play the sounds in the loop.
+Note, that your latest version of sounds and their order will only play when the old loop has finished.

 **Note:** The example only uses `play a sound until done`{:class="block3sound"} blocks, so that each sound finishes before the next begin.
 As you experiment, you might want to try adding some `start sound`{:class="block3sound"} blocks in where you want more than one sound to play at once.
-For intance you may want to have `start Bark sound`{:class="block3sound"} followed by `play Bird until done`{:class="block3sound"} to get a bird sound and a bark at the same time.
+For instance you may want to have `start Bark sound`{:class="block3sound"} followed by `play Bird until done`{:class="block3sound"} to get a bird sound and a bark at the same time.

 ```blocks3
 forever